 Now you could create a symbol and attach that, and you should feel free to do so.
 As a rule, it’s useful if you can access just about any state within yourself on demand.

-In this case, you’re usually going to want your eyes a little de-focused with your attention on your peripheral vision when you hypnotize people in person, so it makes sense to use the act of de-focusing your eyes as an anchor.
+In this case, you’re usually going to want your eyes a little de-focused when you hypnotize people in person, so it makes sense to use the act of de-focusing your eyes as an anchor.

 Here’s how to do it.

 Focus your eyes on something in front of you.
 Then, quickly scan through your body noticing that you’re hypnotized.
 As you notice that, allow your eyes to de-focus and allow your attention to bring in everything in your peripheral vision without looking at any of it.
 Intentionally associate that feeling of going into hypnosis with the act of de-focusing your eyes.

 Repeat that exercise of focusing and de-focusing until you find that you automatically go into hypnosis when you do it.
 Depending on how robust your state of hypnosis is, you may find that this is enough, or you may find that you have to repeat the entire induction and anchoring process a number of times.

 Naturally, you’ll want to be able to hypnotize yourself instantly any place and any time.
 So make a habit of practicing the focus/de-focus exercise in many different places.
 Practice it sitting and standing, since you’ll usually be doing one of those when you hypnotize other people.

 After doing this a few dozen times, you’ll find that it becomes almost effortless to hypnotize yourself instantly regardless of what you’re doing.

 How to hypnotize yourself instantly